-- make a submission on a consultation document.
+- make a submission via the website in response to a consultation document

 If you subscribe to our updates through this website, we record your email address.
-We use your email address to send you announcements about Law Commission publications and developments.
-We will not disclose your email address to any third parties without your consent.
+We use your email address to send you announcements about Commission projects, publications and developments.
+Except to the extent (if any) required by law, we will not disclose your email address to any third parties without your consent.

-You can unsubscribe at any time.
-If you have any difficulty in unsubscribing from the mailing list please contact us.
+You may unsubscribe at any time.
+If you have any difficulty in unsubscribing, please contact us.

 When you call us, meet with us, correspond with us or make a submission to us in any way

 We may use the information you provide to inform our work and we will keep a record of the information as part of our official records under the Public Records Act 2005.

 Read more about what we do with submissions.

 The Commission complies with the Privacy Act 2020, which governs how we collect, hold, use and disclose personal information you provide.

 You have the right to access and correct your personal information.
 If you would like a copy of your personal information or to have it corrected, please contact us.

 For more information about the Privacy Act, see the Privacy Commissioner's website.